comixed/comixed/README.md

 And, if this is your first addition to the project, please add your name to the [CONTRIBUTORS.md](./CONTRIBUTORS.md) file with your pull request.

-## Abandoned/Discontinued

-The **comixed-importer** project, for the time being, has been disabled as a part of our release bundles.

 ## Credits

 * example.cbz - https://www.contrapositivediary.com/?p=1197